 - When you’re sitting, a lot of musculature and fascia gets tight and adaptive to the position that you spend the most time in.

 - When we spend a lot of time behind the desk or behind the steering wheel in the car, our body compromises stability.

 - This means we end up in some weird positions with a rounded back, tilted head, and hinged hips.

 - If you sit for 10-14 hours a day, over time your body will start to make biomechanical adaptations and re-shape into that position.
 It becomes a pattern.

 So, imagine what happens when you stand up?
 Every tissue in the primary engines of the hips and shoulders gets stiff and they pull the joints that are attached to the areas (knees, elbows, neck).

 This exposure to the repetitive patterns (sitting all day) is enforced and after a while, it becomes a habit.
 So you see people walking around with rounded backs, short hip flexors, and valgus knees.
 We also see that if someone is walking with rounded shoulders, it probably means he will run in the same position.

-And once we adopt those positions and movement patterns, they becomes a normal way how we exercise.
+And once we adopt those positions and movement patterns, they become a normal way of how we exercise.